Trelawnie History, Family Crest & Coats of Arms

 Early Notables of the Trelawnie family (pre 1700)

-Continuing this line...
-Another 249 words (18 lines of text) are included under the topic Early Trelawnie Notables in all our PDF Extended History products and printed products wherever possible.
+Another 199 words (14 lines of text) are included under the topic Early Trelawnie Notables in all our PDF Extended History products and printed products wherever possible.

 The records on immigrants and ships' passengers show a number of people bearing the name Trelawnie: Robert Trelawney settled in Virginia in 1643.